 A single serving of chickpea pasta can lend you about 15% of potassium as compared to traditional pasta’s 2%.
 While this concentration is also dependent on the kind of flour blend used, chickpea pasta is a clear winner when it comes to potassium content.
 Potassium helps with the stable functioning of nerves and the cardiovascular system.

 Low on Sodium

-Chickpea pasta is considerably lower on sodium levels that complements its high sodium and iron content.
-Those who are looking around to lower salt levels and still savor pasta, chickpea pasta is one of the best alternatives out there for you.
-To reap its full benefits, you should attempt to cook it with a light sauce instead of condiments that are heavy on salt.
+Chickpea pasta is considerably lower in sodium levels which complements its high sodium and iron content.
+For those who are looking around to lower salt levels and still savour pasta, chickpea pasta is one of the best alternatives out there for you.
+To reap its full benefits, you should attempt to cook it with a light sauce instead of condiments that are heavy on the salt.

 Garbanzo Beans Vs. Chickpea- Which is The Winner?

 There has been a great debate between team chickpea and team garbanzo beans about which is a better alternative.